Jump to topic

 - Transition of care

-Each of the following services have a minimum of one rotation each.
+Each of the following learning experiences have a minimum of one rotation each:

 - General pediatrics (if the resident is a previous pediatric APPE, the possibility exists to substitute NICU, PICU or pediatric hematology/oncology)